Cooking Chat features healthy recipes with the best wine pairings.

-Here at Cooking Chat, you will find over 500 recipes, focusing on healthy eating and seasonal food.
-Most Cooking Chat recipes come with a wine pairing recommendation.
+Here you will find over 500 recipes, focusing on healthy eating and seasonal food.
+Most Cooking Chat recipes come with wine pairing recommendations.
 I have been sharing about food and wine on this blog for over 10 years.

 I have a passion for putting together wine pairings that enhance the enjoyment of the meal.
 That passion led me to found the Wine Pairing Weekend blogging group.
 Each month, the #winePW members blog about wine pairings based on the month’s theme.